OpenNeuroDerivatives/ds002735-fmriprep/README.md

 # ds002735 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002735](https://openneuro.org/datasets/ds002735).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds002735](https://openneuro.org/datasets/ds002735).

 ## Methods